Rodgers’ 4 TD passes help Packers roll over Bears 41-25

 Trubisky went 26 of 46 for 242 yards while starting in place of Nick Foles, who injured his glute and hip in a 19-13 loss to Minnesota on Nov.
 16. Rodgers was 21 of 29 for 211 yards.

+“I can’t take the offense off the field like that, with sudden changes, and just putting the ball in harm’s way,” Trubisky said.
+“You’re just not going to win games, or be in games, if you turn the ball over.”

-Chicago’s David Montgomery hadr 103 yards rushing — including a 57-yard burst — and also had a 3-yard touchdown catch.
+Chicago’s David Montgomery had 103 yards rushing — including a 57-yard burst — and also had a 3-yard touchdown catch.
 Green Bay’s Aaron Jones rushed for 90 yards, while Jamaal Williams ran for 73 yards and a touchdown.

 Green Bay had struggled in its last two home games – a 28-22 loss to Minnesota and a 24-20 victory over the lowly Jacksonville Jaguars.
 The Packers also had blown a two-touchdown halftime lead last week in a 34-31 loss at Indianapolis.